JawandS/JawandS/README.md

 - 👋 Hi, I’m @JawandS
 - 👀 I’m interested in machine learning, data science, and serverless
-- 🌱 I’m currently taking AI in Python and web dev at school
 - 📫 How to reach me: linkedin.com/in/jawand/

 <!---